HarmoniCode/.github/profile/README.md

 - Signal visualization and manipulation
 - Audio and image processing
 - Beamforming and advanced DSP techniques
+- Filters design and application

 ## Featured Projects